achall36/RoxvilleRooster.github.io/espionage_game_setting_rules.md

 Benefit: Combat Immersion Training—Select one Combat Edge.

 **Operations**: Strategy, planning, and tactics fall in the bailiwick of this operative.

 Benefit: Operations Immersion Training—Select one Leadership, Professional, or Social Edge.

 Note: These benefits are granted at the start of each new mission, and the character must meet the prerequisite of any Edge gained in this manner as normal.

-**Analysis**: Investigation, information gathering and interpretation are the specialties of this branch.
+**Analysis**: Investigation, information gathering, and data analysis/interpretation are the specialties of this branch.

-Benefit:
+Benefit: TBD

 ## Wealth